GitHub Settings

 develop

-branch and set it as the default branch. -
+and set it as the default branch. -

 Disable all features: Wikis, Issues, Sponsorships, Discussions and Projects.